m0d1nst4ll3r/42_fract-ol/README.md

 # 42_fract-ol
 Started 16/12/2021

+- I was going for fluid motion but fluid motion is impossible.
+	- So, since it's all about static and slow zooming, zooming should be as good as possible.
+	- Zooming with mousewheel doesn't make much sense if the user is trying to get a specific shot.
+	- It's either too fast and the user will be frustrated or too slow and the computer will spend forever on each frame.
+	- The best way is to allow the use to draw an area by holding LMB and dragging the mouse.
+- Colors need to be improved badly.
+	- For this I can use palettes of differing sizes (50, 100, 250, 500, 1000, 2500, 5000) with differing colors.
+	- Palettes of differing sizes means you've got the same colors, but spread out further.
+	- Then, 1 iteration before escape is palette[0], 2 is palette[1], 50 is palette[49], 51 is back to palette[0], etc...
+- There's a problem with rendering.
+There needs to be some kind of anti-aliasing option
+- Program can probably be way more optimized
+- Beyond some point, even long doubles aren't big enough and the image starts being badly pixelated ... it's pretty much the point at which https://math.hws.edu/eck/js/mandelbrot/MB.html starts having to take way longer "high precision, 22 digits".
+There needs to be a solution for that.
+- Need Julia sets

 # Project goals:
 - Program opens a window where the mandelbrot set or a julia set is drawn
 - Arrow keys can be used to move around fluidly